GeotrekCE/Geotrek-admin/docs/install/installation.rst

    sudo geotrek check_versions --postgresql

-If your version if below 12, you should upgrade your PostgreSQL server.
+If your PostgreSQL version is below 12, you should upgrade your PostgreSQL server.
 If you can not upgrade for the moment, check release notes before each Geotrek-admin upgrade to ensure compatibility.
-You will be able to mark hold your geotrek-admin ubuntu package to prevent unwanted upgrade.
+You will be able to mark hold your Geotrek-admin Ubuntu package to prevent unwanted upgrade.

 ::

    sudo apt-mark hold geotrek-admin

-In case of unwanted upgrade, you will be able te revert your version to last supporting PostgreSQL 10 with, for example:
+In case of unwanted upgrade, you will be able to revert your Geotrek-admin version to last supporting PostgreSQL 10 with, for example:

 ::